Minden, Nevada

 Minden is a census-designated place (CDP) in Douglas County, Nevada, United States.
-The population was 3,001 at the 2010 census.
+As of the 2020 census, Minden had a population of 3,442.
 It is the county seat of Douglas County and is adjacent to the town of Gardnerville.
 The Douglas campus of the Western Nevada College is located in Minden.

 History

-It was founded in 1906 by Heinrich Friedrich Dangberg Jr., who named it after the town of Minden, in the German state of North Rhine-Westphalia, which was near his father's birthplace.
+It was founded in 1906 by Heinrich Friedrich Dangberg Jr., who named it after the town of Minden, in the German state of Prussia, which was near his father's birthplace.
 A large share of the first settlers were Germans.
 Minden was founded on company land of the Dangberg Home Ranch and Dangberg commissioned most of the town's early buildings.
 Minden has had a post office since 1906.

 Use of sundown siren and sundown town status

 Minden sounded a "sundown siren" at 6pm almost every evening from 1917 until 2023, originally signifying that members of the Washoe Indian tribe were required to leave town by 6:30pm or face jail or fine.
 Douglas County fully repealed its sundown ordinance in the mid-1970s.

 In 2021, the State of Nevada passed a law that prohibits communities from sounding signals associated with a past law "which required persons of a particular race, ethnicity, ancestry, national origin or color to leave the town by a certain time."
 Minden Town Manager J. D. Frisbee claimed the law doesn't apply to them stating, "There’s a (Minden) ordinance in place right now that says that the siren sounds every day in commemoration of our first responders. … It never went off at 6:30, when the county had an ordinance to get Native Americans out of town."

 After another Nevada law targeting sundown sirens, S.B.
 391, was passed in 2023, Minden finally silenced the siren.
 Marty Meeden, a retired elementary school teacher of Washoe descent, expressed relief, saying, "Did you hear about the partially deaf senior woman who was verbalized for being in town after sunset?
 Did you hear about the routine picking up of our young men who were beaten and then left out in the fields?...
 This is the history we as children learned in regards to the siren."